Skip to main content

 2. Open Cell Spray Foam With Spray Foam In The Rim Joists

 Open cell spray foam is more expensive than batt insulation.
-However, open cell is cheaper than closed cell spray foam while still delivering an airtight seal.
+However, open cell is more affordable than closed cell spray foam while still delivering an airtight seal.
 Open cell spray foam can also offer some sound dampening like fiberglass batts.

 A close-up of open cell spray foam insulation.